Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Methods

 \subsubsection{Direct Regression Models}

-We evaluate two types of direct regression models, in which networks are trained to directly output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ from the patch-level feature vectors.
-The networks are trained by minimizing the L2 loss between predicted and true gene-expression, $\|y - \hat{y}(x)\|^2$.
+We evaluate two direct regression models, in which trainable networks are optimized to directly output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ from the patch-level feature vectors.
+These models are trained by minimizing the squared error $\|y-\hat{y}(x)\|^2$ (L2 loss) between predicted and observed gene-expression profiles (see Figure~\ref{fig:extra_results_losses} for a performance comparison with alternative loss functions).

-\paragraph{ABMIL} The first direct regression model, \textit{Direct - ABMIL} in Figure~\ref{fig:model_overview_abmil_patch-level_contrastive} (top), utilizes an ABMIL model~\cite{ilse2018attention} to aggregate the set of patch-level feature vectors $\{p(\tilde{x}_i)\}_{i=1}^P$ into a single WSI-level feature vector $w(x)$.
+\paragraph{ABMIL} The first direct regression model, \textit{Direct - ABMIL} (Figure~\ref{fig:model_overview_abmil_patch-level_contrastive}, top), uses attention-based multiple instance learning (ABMIL)~\cite{ilse2018attention} to aggregate the set of patch-level feature vectors $\{p(\tilde{x}_i)\}_{i=1}^{P}$ into a single WSI-level feature vector $w(x)$.
 This feature vector $w(x)$ is then fed as input to a small network head of two layers, finally outputting $\hat{y}(x) \in \mathbb{R}^N$.
-Both the ABMIL aggregator and the network head are trained using the L2 loss $\|y - \hat{y}(x)\|^2$.
+Both the ABMIL aggregator and the network head are trained using the L2 loss.

-Our ABMIL implementation is based on CLAM~\cite{lu2021data} (without the instance-level clustering), and we set the model and training hyperparameters according to UNI (see \textit{Methods - Weakly supervised slide classification} in \cite{chen2024uni}).
-Specifically, models are trained using the AdamW optimizer~\cite{loshchilov2018decoupled} with a cosine learning rate schedule, for a maximum of 20 epochs.
-For each of the 5 folds, we split the training split further into train and val (random $90\%$ - $10\%$ split), and perform early stopping using the val loss.
+Our ABMIL implementation is based on CLAM~\cite{lu2021data} without instance-level clustering, and we set the model and training hyperparameters according to UNI (see \textit{Methods - Weakly supervised slide classification} in \citep{chen2024uni}).
+Specifically, models are trained using the AdamW optimizer~\cite{loshchilov2018decoupled} with a cosine learning rate schedule for a maximum of 20 epochs.
+For each of the five cross-validation folds, the training portion is split further into train and validation subsets using a random 90\%/10\% split, and early stopping is based on the validation loss.